klaytn/kips/KIPs/kip-37.md

 /// @title KIP-37 Multi Token Standard, optional minting extension
 ///  Note: the KIP-13 identifier for this interface is 0x84aec3b9. interface IKIP37Mintable {
-    /// @notice Creates a new token type and assings _initialSupply to minter
+    /// @notice Creates a new token type and assigns _initialSupply to the minter.
     /// @dev Throws if `msg.sender` is not allowed to create
     ///   Throws if the token id is already used.
     /// @param _id The token id to create.